NicolasFloquet/vector/website/content/en/highlights/2021-11-16-CSV-enrichment.md

 ---
 date: "2021-11-15"
 title: "CSV enrichment of data"
-description: "A guide that addresses the new CSV enrichment feature"
+description: "A guide to using the new CSV enrichment feature"
 authors: ["barieom", "lucperkins"]
 pr_numbers: []
 release: "0.18.0"